QUICK NAVIGATION

 7. Geometric Illusion Hidden Door Design

 Patterns arouse the eye.
 Whether they are geometric or naturally occurring floral patterns, they catch the eye and give the space meaning.
-One of the most popular strategies that designers do to add visual interest to a rather neutral white wall is by creating minimalist yet striking patterns to draw the eye.
+One of the most popular strategies that designers use to add visual interest to a rather neutral white wall is by creating minimalist yet striking patterns to draw the eye.

 If you have a wall with a door in it, you can hide the door by painting over the wall with colorful or monochromatic geometric patterns.
 You can also craft patterns using materials with different textures and characteristics such as wood and concrete.